Wikipediocracy

 Wikipediocracy is a website for discussion and criticism of Wikipedia.
-Its members have brought information about Wikipedia's controversies to the attention of the media.
+Its members bring information about Wikipedia's controversies to the attention of the media.
 The site was founded in March 2012 by users of Wikipedia Review, another site dedicated to criticism of Wikipedia.

 The site is "known for digging up dirt on Wikipedia's top brass", wrote reporter Kevin Morris in the Daily Dot.
 Novelist Amanda Filipacchi wrote in The Wall Street Journal that the site "intelligently discusses and entertainingly lambastes Wikipedia's problematic practices".

 History

-Wikipediocracy was cofounded by Gregory Kohs after Wikipedia co-founder Jimmy Wales blocked him from editing Wikipedia, for starting MyWikiBiz, a business that offered to create Wikipedia articles for a fee.
+Wikipediocracy was cofounded by Gregory Kohs after Wikipedia co-founder Jimmy Wales blocked him from editing Wikipedia for starting MyWikiBiz, a business that offered to create Wikipedia articles for a fee.

 Website user activism

 Wikipediocracy contributors have investigated problems, conflicts, and controversies associated with Wikipedia, some being reported by mainstream media.
 The site's stated mission is "to shine the light of scrutiny into the dark crevices of Wikipedia" and related projects.
 In a doctoral thesis, internet policy and law specialist Heather Ford wrote that "as Wikipedia's authority grows, and more groups feel disenfranchised by its processes, the growth of watchdog groups like Wikipediocracy who act as translators of Wikipedia's complex structures, rules and norms for mainstream media and who begin to give voice to those who feel that they have been excluded from Wikipedia's representational structures will continue."